yettsyjk/BlackjackProject/README.md

 - Created by Software Developer Yettsy Jo Knapp.
 Denver, CO.
 ## Application Overview
-  - Use classes to create a functional command line blackjack game.
+  - Use classes to create a functional command line blackjack game, using Java.
   - Implement methods and fields to store data you think you would need during a blackjack game.

 ## UML Diagram